JNRowe/vim-configs/support/envvars.rst

 .. envvar:: TERMINAL

-    If set it overrides guessing for fzf_’s launcher config.
+    If set, it overrides guessing for fzf_’s launcher setting.

 .. envvar:: TMPDIR